sphinx-labs/sphinx/docs/special-var-defs.md

 The preserve keyword works for arbitrarily nested variables.

-Using the preserve keyword will cause ChugSplash to omit the `SetStorage` action for the variable (or its member).
-This means ChugSplash will not modify its value when it upgrades the contract.
+Using the preserve keyword will cause Sphinx to omit the `SetStorage` action for the variable (or its member).
+This means Sphinx will not modify its value when it upgrades the contract.

 You can only use the preserve keyword for state variables that have the same exact type and storage slot position (i.e. storage slot key and offset) in the original contract and its upgraded version.
 Additionally, you can only use the keyword when upgrading a contract (not for a fresh deployment).
 Lastly, you cannot use the preserve keyword for immutable variables.
-If any of these conditions aren't met, ChugSplash will throw an error when compiling your ChugSplash config file.
+If any of these conditions aren't met, Sphinx will throw an error when compiling your Sphinx config file.

 The preserve keyword is not case sensitive, and allows whitespace.
 In other words, the following variations of the preserve keyword are valid:
 ```